rgerosa/AnalysisCode/README.md

 Options:

       doCorrectionHistograms   : true when you want to prodce root files with Transfer Factors skipCorrectionHistograms : when true the codes tries to open root files with TFs and clone them in the template file used to create combine workspace category                 : it rules the analysis selection  0 means mono=jet inclusive, 1 means mono-jet exclusive, 2 means mono-V ..
 3,4,5..etc are used to apply on some sub-structure cuts lumi                     : luminosity value in fb-1
-      outDir: directory where TFs and template file will be created templateSuffix : suffix to be added to the template file name
-      observables: different observebales to be considered when created templates {"met","jetPt","njet"} .. names are delcared in macros/histoUtils.h
-      observables_2D: 2D combinations {"met_ht","met_njet"} ... names are declared in macros/histoUtils2D.h
-      applyQGLReweight : if true re-weight QGL leading AK8 jet MC to data using pre-existing files in the data directory doShapeSystematics : if true evaluate MET systematics (JEC, JER, unclustered) and b-tagging SF effects for each MC based process makeResonantSelection : split ttbar in resonant and non resonant (substructure studies) typeOfDMSignal : run only on some signal production mechanism ..
+      outDir                   : directory where TFs and template file will be created templateSuffix           : suffix to be added to the template file name observables              : different observebales to be considered when created templates {"met","jetPt","njet"} .. names are delcared in macros/histoUtils.h observables_2D           : 2D combinations {"met_ht","met_njet"} ... names are declared in macros/histoUtils2D.h applyQGLReweight         : if true re-weight QGL leading AK8 jet MC to data using pre-existing files in the data directory doShapeSystematics       : if true evaluate MET systematics (JEC, JER, unclustered) and b-tagging SF effects for each MC based process makeResonantSelection    : split ttbar in resonant and non resonant (substructure studies) typeOfDMSignal           : run only on some signal production mechanism ..
 0 means both mono-j and mono-V, 1 is mono-j, 2 is mono-V
       runHiggsInvisible        : run Higgs invisible analysis instead of DM one (when trye the value of typeOfDMSignal doesn't matter) runOnlySignal            : when true apply selections only on signal MC in SR runOnlyBackground        : generate templates for data and bkg processes in SR and CRs applyPostFitWeights      : when true post-fit met binned weights are applied to the event addTop                   : to run selections also for the top enriched control samples ext                      : additional string

 ==========================
 Create analysis Worksapce